strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.18-to-alpha.19.md

 ---
 title: Migrate from alpha.18 to alpha.19 - Strapi Developer Documentation
-description: The following documentation covers how you can migrate your Strapi application from alpha.18 to alpha.19.
+description: Learn how you can migrate your Strapi application from alpha.18 to alpha.19.
 ---

 # Migration guide from alpha.18 to alpha.19